Nadav-Elami/AdaptiveSyntaxFilter/README.md

 Adaptive Kalman Filtering for Syntactic Learning Processes

-Development of the method can be found in PDF file Code for simulation in MATLAB
+Development of the method can be found in PDF file; Code for simulation in MATLAB